-The instructions for each are on the Proxy Card, in the Notice Regarding the Availability of Proxy Materials, or on the voting form enclosed with the proxy from the bank, broker or other holder of record.
+The instructions for each are on the Proxy Card, in the Notice, or on the voting form enclosed with the proxy from the bank, broker or other holder of record.
 If your shares are held by any such person or entity, you may obtain a proxy from that entity and bring it with you to hand in with your ballot in order to be able to vote your shares at the Annual Meeting.